 Freshworks Inc. is a US company, the data of which are in Freshworks Data Hosting.
 As described on their website they are fully committed in being compliant with the GPDR and confirm that they comply with the US-EU Safe Harbour Framework and the US-Swiss Safe Harbour Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Data from European Union member countries and Switzerland.

-Sage is used as our main accountancy system for the day to day management of the organisations finances including BACs payments and invoice generation.
-The Sage Group Plc is a company incorporated in England and holds all data and services in the UK.
+Xero is used as our main accountancy system for the day to day management of the organisations finances including BACs payments and invoice generation.

-More information on Sage’s compliance with the GDPR can be found here.
+More information on Xero's compliance with the GDPR can be found here.